LEFT: Learnable Fusion of Tri-view Tokens for Unsupervised Time Series Anomaly Detection: Introduction

-\textit{Challenge 2: How to align information from cross-view features for effective anomaly scoring on timestamps?} Information fusion across three distinct views is expected to distil complementary information from time, frequency, and multi-scale structure, which enables coherence-based detection on anomalies.
-However, when generating anomaly scores for each timestamp, existing TSAD methods are restricted to considering either: (1) the disagreement between features extracted from time and frequency views; or (2) the disagreement across all data resolutions in the multi-scale view.
+\textit{Challenge 2: How to coordinate cross-view information while preserving useful discrepancies for timestamp-level anomaly scoring?} Information fusion across three distinct views is expected to distil complementary information from time, frequency, and multi-scale structure, which enables coherence-based detection on anomalies.
+However, when generating anomaly scores for each timestamp, existing TSAD methods typically focus on either: (1) the disagreement between features extracted from time and frequency views; or (2) the disagreement across all data resolutions in the multi-scale view.
 Some works exploit time and frequency views through short-time Fourier transform (STFT) assisted by fusion or reconstruction objectives \cite{fang_temporal_frequency_2024, nam_breaking_2024}, while others emphasize multi-scale features by learning representations at diverse temporal resolutions and aggregating scale-wise outputs \cite{li_crossad_nodate}.
 While often developed in parallel, few pipelines jointly model time, frequency, and explicit multi-scale characteristics of the same time series in a unified framework to facilitate effective anomaly scoring on timestamps~\cite{qiu_tab_2025}.